 You can see this in action many places on the web, and in particular on Shiffman’s site.
 In my color flocking version I replaced x, y, z positions as red, green, blue colors.
 The 3D vectors that contained x, y, z positions are now 3D vectors of red, green, and blue.
 Ultimately, they’re all still just numbers.
 The x position on screen might range from 0 to 1280 (depending on your screen size) while the red color value will range from 0 to 255.
 I made a grid of squares that only consider the colors of their neighbors (east, west, north, south, northeast, southeast, northwest, & southwest).
 The result is an ever-evolving color visualizer.
 You can play with the separation, alignment, and cohesion sliders below the animation to get different results.
 Since I used p5js to create this, it is limited by the speed of your browser.
 The square size is very important in the amount of processing the animation has to do.
 With smaller squares, you have exponentially more processing to do because there are exponentially more squares.
 If you aren’t satisfied with the larger blocks (but smaller amount) then check out my video of color flocking made in Processing at the bottom of the page.
 The p5js animation uses squares that are 20px in size while the video made in Processing used squares that are 5px in size.
 The next step is to create sound flocking…

 This is best viewed on a desktop computer or tablet.
 Mobile phone screens are a little too small.
 The ‘r’ key will reset the squares by randomizing their colors.
 Mouse click on a square to set all squares to that color.
-Leave a comment below if you have any questions or suggestions.
+Contact me if you have any questions or suggestions.